 Clay Ovens and Heaters

-Many sources recommend using a Fireclay because these can withstand the temperatures in the oven.
+Some sources recommend using a Fireclay because these can withstand the temperatures in the oven.
 However this is not really correct.
-Red hot coals in a campfire are only about 1000-1200F, even the lowest duty clay is capable of withstanding temperatures far higher than that.
-In addition, fireclays come in a wide range of plasticities, water permeabilities, drying performances, etc. (like other clays).
-It is these properties that are more important than the fact it is a fireclay.
-In fact, we most often recommend a raw clay we mine called 98Mix.
-That clay is an earthenware.
-However it dries hard and strong and maintains plasticity even when blended with significant sand.
+Red hot coals in a campfire are only about 1000-1200F, even the lowest duty clay (e.g. terra cotta) is capable of withstanding temperatures far higher than that.
+Fireclays also come in a wide range of plasticities, water permeabilities, drying performances, etc (these properties are most the important in the practical issues to constructing the oven).
+We most often recommend 98Mix ((a very plastic greenish colored raw clay straight from the quarry)).
+It dries hard and strong and maintains plasticity even when blended with significant sand.

 Some sources advise simply digging clay out of the ground and mixing it in a certain proportion with sand.
 This might have worked for the author with his clay and sand, but will it work for you?
 Sands and clays vary widely in grain size and shape (that variation can multiply to orders of magnitude difference in particle surface area).
 Clays vary widely in plasticity (ability to form a shape), stickiness, drying hardness, drying drying speed and drying shrinkage.
 The most plastic clays are the stickiest and shrink and crack the most.
 However they can host higher percentages of sand.
 Our dealers may have dry powders of our pottery clay, these are plastic and most shrink about 6.5% on drying.
 Of course, you must experiment with varying proportions of sand (plus fiber) to find a compromise between something that will dry with minimal cracking and still be hard and strong enough.